gauravmitra1995/pyColloidomer_2023/dimer_trimer/analysis/README.md

 3.This will generate data for each condition separately for each of the seeds run.
 In order to average the data over all the seeds run for a particular simulation condition, do: *bash job_averageallseeds*

-4.To generate the saturation fraction data required for plotting the heat maps as well as to do the curve fitting for the fraction vs time curves, do:
+4.To generate the saturation fraction data required for plotting the heat maps as well as to do the curve fitting for the fraction vs time curves (Fig S1), do:

 *wrapper=./../../dybond/run-hoomd2.9.6.bash*